 Image: Galette des rois from Wikipedia, cc.

 This article was posted on Sunday, January 6th, 2019 at 8:27 pm and is filed under Countries & Cultures, England, Epiphany, Holidays Around the World, Kings Day, Mama Lisa, Twelfth Night, United Kingdom.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply